malthe/otto/otto/docs/reference.rst

   It is invalid to use more than one asterisk in a route path.
 Note that the asterisk may be escaped using the backslash character, e.g. ``\*``.

+Object mapping

+  An object mapper can be defined either on the publisher/application or set on individual routes.

+  It's function is to map paths to objects and vice-versa.

+  To invoke the object mapper, routes must include an anonymous asterisk.

 Trailing slash